Geonovum/KP-APIs/API-strategie-extensies/ext-many-to-many-relations.md

 }
 ```

-The other way round, we can also add a book to an author.
-It is symmetric.
+The other way round, we can also add a book to an author in a symmetric way.
 For adding an existing book to an author, the following operation is performed:

 ```
 PUT /authors/4/books/1
 ```